-- Use the hoist manufacturer's recommended parts when repairing the unit. - Lubricate load chain per hoist manufacturer's recommendations. - NOT use the hoist load limiting or warning device to measure load. - NOT use limit switches as routine operating stops.
-They are emergency devices only. - NOT allow your attention to be diverted from operating the hoist. - NOT allow the hoist to be subjected to sharp contact with other hoists, structures, or objects through misuse. - NOT adjust or repair the hoist unless qualified to perform such adjustments or repairs.
+- Use the hoist manufacturer's recommended parts when repairing the unit. - Lubricate load chain per hoist manufacturer's recommendations. - NOT use the hoist load limiting or warning device to measure load. - NOT use limit lever as a routine operating stop.
+It is an emergency device only. - NOT allow your attention to be diverted from operating the hoist. - NOT allow the hoist to be subjected to sharp contact with other hoists, structures, or objects through misuse. - NOT adjust or repair the hoist unless qualified to perform such adjustments or repairs.